 Coates Library Statement on Diversity, Equity, and Inclusion

-Members of the Coates Library staff value and are committed to diversity, equity, and inclusion.
-They recognize that they are individually and collectively responsible for upholding these values as part of their daily work.
+At Coates Library, we value and are committed to diversity, equity, and inclusion.
+We are individually and collectively responsible for upholding these values in our daily work.

-Coates Library collections include materials and resources reflecting a variety of perspectives.
-In order to address historical imbalances in our library’s collections, we actively seek ways to acquire and promote content coming from underrepresented groups and perspectives.
-We build our collections to support intellectual freedom by providing free access to the expression of ideas through which all sides of a question, cause, or movement may be explored.
+Coates Library includes materials and resources reflecting a variety of perspectives.
+In order to address historical imbalances in our collections, we actively acquire and promote content from underrepresented groups and perspectives.
+We support intellectual freedom by providing free access to information on all sides of a question, cause, or movement.

-Coates Library desires to provide the accommodations that make the physical use of the library possible and comfortable for all users.
-At present, some obstacles remain, partly as a result of the age of the building.
-With future renovations, accessibility will be a high priority; until that time, we strive to mitigate difficulties our users encounter, and we encourage them to bring any such difficulties to our attention.
+We strive to provide accommodations that make physical use of the library possible and comfortable for all users.
+Some obstacles remain, due to the age of the building, but accessibility will be a high priority of any future renovation.
+Until that time, we strive to mitigate the difficulties our users encounter, and we encourage them to bring such difficulties to our attention.

-Through its services, Coates Library connects students, faculty, staff, and other patrons to a broad selection of information resources.
-Library staff commit themselves to creating a welcoming and inclusive service environment that is respectful and safe for people of varying characteristics, including different abilities, genders, races, religions, and socioeconomic statuses.
+Coates Library connects its patrons to a broad selection of information resources within a safe, welcoming, and inclusive service environment.
+We serve and respect people from all walks of life, including those with different abilities, genders, races, religions, and socioeconomic statuses.

-In Coates Library, all forms of harassment, discrimination, and expressions of hatred are unacceptable.
+In Coates Library, harassment, discrimination, and expressions of hatred are totally unacceptable.

 DEFINITION OF TERMS USED IN THE COATES LIBRARY STATEMENT OF DIVERSITY, EQUITY, AND INCLUSION